Computer-Programming-for-Lawyers/ps1/README.md

 You should be reading this in what we call a **GitHub Repository.** Think of repositories as a folder where you can store your code, your files, and each file's revision history.

 When you accepted this first assignment, **GitHub Classroom** (the tool you'll use to complete all problem sets this semester) created a private repository just for your assignment.
 That's why you should see your GitHub username at the top of this page.
-If you don't see your username, make sure you've [created a GitHub account]("https://github.com/join") and accepted the assignment {XXX link}.
+If you don't see your username, make sure you've [created a GitHub account]("https://github.com/join") and accepted [the assignment] ("https://classroom.github.com/a/1IdAl12T").

 GitHub allows you to create a Codespace, the programming interface we'll use this semester, for any repository.
 That means each problem set will follow the below steps:
 1. We'll send you a link to the problem set assignment, which is housed in GitHub Classroom.